COSC3020/mergesort-DJReflexive/README.md

 time complexity an additional $\Theta(n)$ since every element goes through a swap call.

 Combining the all three time complexities, we see that the worst case complexity is
 $\Theta(n^2logn)$.
-In the average case, the final complexity would resemble $\Theta(n^2)$, however, since we are assuming that the merge function swaps on every iteration, this increases the complexity.
-But since we are only interested in the worst case scenerio,
+In the average case, the final complexity would also resemble
-$\Theta(n^2logn)$ is the final complexity.
+$\Theta(n^2logn)$, even though we are assuming that the merge function swaps on every iteration, they are the same complexity.

 # Sources